 While the recipe for the nut and seed bread is very flexible, there are a few ingredients that are essential.
 If you don’t like almonds, hazelnuts, sunflower seeds, or pumpkin seeds, you can swap them for any other type of nuts or seeds.
 However, I wouldn’t recommend substituting the flax seeds or the chia seeds because they have special binding properties, helping the bread hold together.

 Another such binding ingredient is psyllium.
 Psyllium is a form of fiber derived from the seeds of the Plantago ovata, an herb mainly grown in India.
 It comes in two forms – the raw husks themselves and powdered.
 I like to use the powdered form because it dissolves easier in water, but either works for this recipe.

 While you can make this bread with rolled oats, I prefer steel-cut oats because of their chewy texture.
 I always soak the steel-cut oats in buttermilk to make them more digestible.
 By soaking grains in acidic medium, the anti-nutrients in the oats break down and the minerals are released.

-For this recipe, I alternate between using yeast and leaving it out.
-The advantage of using yeast is that it makes the dough rise, creating a less dense bread.
+For this recipe, I alternate between using yeast and baking soda.
+The advantage of using yeast is that it makes the dough rise a little bit more than when using baking soda, creating less dense bread.
 The disadvantage, of course, is the time it takes for the bread to rise.
-It’s up to you if you use it or not.
+It’s up to you which one you use.